 Municipalities and local governments, who showed to be key players in the management of the COVID -19 pandemic are facing the unprecedented acceleration towards smart solutions.
 ESA has already a relevant position in the smart cities ecosystem with a portfolio of activities ongoing or planned in support.
 With the objective to understand the needs and trends, the synergies and the best practises ESA is launching a digital networking initiative among Municipalities all over the world, having adopted space enabled smart solutions called Space for Twin Cities.

-A first series of online seminars is foreseen in the period November – December 2020 .
-The final agenda is under preparation and will be distributed in due time.
+A first series of online seminars is foreseen in the period November – December 2020.
+The events will be streamed by ESA TV TWO.